westial/restfulcomm/README.md

 # restfulcomm #

-Client and a server to manage a RESTful-like communication allowing to switch the medium between RabbitMQ and HTTP Werkzeug.
+RESTful-like communication Client and a server allowing to use RabbitMQ or HTTP Werkzeug alternatively.

-RabbitMQ and HTTP Werkzeug client and server implement an abstract class and are limited by its contracts.

 ## Requirements ##